albertocruzgines/Crypto-Analytics/README.md

 ### How to run the application

 This application has been written in scala and tested through the IDE Intellij Community Edition 2018.3.
+The build tool used is Gradle.

 It will require to have an elastic server running on localhost:9200 or change its value in **CryptoAnalyiticUtils** object, inside **elasticLoad** method.